tmilev/calculator/README.md

 runs the server on https port `12345`, http port `12346` with a timeout of `10000` seconds.

-While running for first time, you may be prompted to fill in an openSSL certificate.
-This is to fill in a self-signed certificate to be used when running locally; the data of course stays on your computer (in folder `calculator/certificates`).
+While running for first time, you may be prompted to fill in an openSSL certificate to be used when running locally; the data of course stays on your computer (in folder `calculator/certificates`).

 ### Run the calculator in development mode.